 History talks about facts but rarely talks about how has human happiness evolved.
 Studies have shown that people with more money, good marriages, better social support, and lower subjective expectations (vs. the reality) are happier.
 Illness decreases happiness in the short term.
 The subjective expectation is the most crucial aspect; advertisements make us miserable by increasing subjective expectations.
 The bigger question might be the meaning of life.
 From a scientific perspective, life has no meaning.
 But for our happiness, meaningless life is an unacceptable choice.
 It’s when our delusions about the meaning of our life synchronize with the collective delusions, that’s when we feel happy.

 Its when our personal delusions about meaning of our life synchronize with the collective delusions, that’s when we feel happy.

 Most of these studies take the “liberal” approach of believing that humans are the best to decide when they are happy or not.
 Religious leaders, as well as psychologists, disagree.
 For example, Buddhism believes that real happiness comes when one disassociates oneself from inner feelings and can just calmly observe them.

 The End of Homo Sapiens

-Till now all evolution has been evolutionary, it is likely that the future evolution will be Intelligent Design based designed in Laboratories.
-Either we will enhance human genes (ashishb’s note: CRISPR/Cas9 gene editing), we will add non-organic parts (cyborgs), or we will create life from completely inorganic material based on Artificial Intelligence.
+Till now all evolution has been evolutionary, and the future evolution will likely be Intelligent Design based designed in Laboratories.
+Either we will enhance human genes (ashishb’s note: CRISPR/Cas9 gene editing), we will add non-organic parts (cyborgs) or will create life from completely inorganic material based on Artificial Intelligence.
 Due to a massive PR risk around ethical issues, most of these debates have focused on targeting plants, targeting amputated humans, and building AI for targeted tasks.